All Episodes

 All they want to do is make you miserable.

-Uh and and they've got their little you know, the the their compatriots in the drive-by media that dutifully report this stuff.
+And they've got their little, you know, their compatriots and the drive-by media that dutifully report this stuff.

 Last I looked, the life expectancy in this country was getting bigger and better without interruption.